cssearcy/AYS-R-Coding-SPR-2020/index.md

 * Peng, R. D., &amp; Matsui, E. (2015). _The Art of Data Science._ _A Guide for Anyone Who Works with Data._ Skybrude Consulting, 200, 162.

-In addition to the required textbooks, the instructor will supplement the assigned unit readings with various journal articles, policy reports, or other related material.
+In addition to the required textbooks, the instructor may supplement the assigned unit readings with various journal articles, policy reports, or other related material.
 These will be made available in iCollege.
 Please be sure to set notifications in iCollege so that you receive emails when announcements are posted.

 ## C. Course Grading